trdroid/MEAN-Sample-Apps/PicShare/README.md

 ### Signing in as PicShareAppAdmin user

-Signin as the PicShareAppAdmin user by visiting the Sign-In link in the browser
+Signin as the PicShareAppAdmin user by visiting the Sign-In link in the browser and the generated password.

 ![](_misc/Login%20Screen.png)